Guimarães: Sports

 Guimarães has two major sports club, Vitória Sport Clube, whose football (soccer) team has been the city's representative in the Primeira Liga every year, having already conquered a Portuguese Cup in 2012/13 and a Portuguese Supercup in 1988, and Moreirense Futebol Clube, whose football (soccer) team is also in Primeira Liga for some years and already won the Portuguese Second Division in 2013/14 and the Portuguese League Cup in 2016/17.

 During Vitória SC European campaigns, the Portuguese team played against teams like Arsenal FC, Atletico Madrid, Real Sociedad, Eintracht Frankfurt, Parma FC and Borussia Monchengladbach.

-Vitória SC also has basketball, volleyball and water polo squads competing in the top divisions of their sports.
+Vitória SC also has handball, basketball, volleyball and water polo squads competing in the top divisions of their sports.

 Society

 In 2008, the city ranked second in the index of most livable city in Portugal.
-It is also the second most polluted city in the country.
+It is also the 10th least polluted city in the country according to IQAir.

 In 2004, 89% of the population had running water; it was forecast that the number would raise to 95% by 2006.
 In 2001, 63.5% of the population had basic sanitation; it was forecast that the number would raise to 80% by 2008.
 In 2001, 100% of the population had access to waste management services.

 However, several people complain that the city, together with other cities of the Braga district has had an unaesthetic and unorganized growth.